About Semester at WHOI

 Cynthia Becker (left), SAW 2016, and WHOI microbial ecologist Amy Apprill collected water samples during a trip to study coral health in the U.S. Virgin Islands.
 (Photo by Paul Caiger, Woods Hole Oceanographic Institution)

 Semester at WHOI (SAW) is an undergraduate residential “study-away” opportunity at the Woods Hole Oceanographic Institution in Woods Hole, MA, on Cape Cod.
-The program features a for-credit, semester-long research experience under the guidance of a WHOI scientist or engineer as well as the opportunity to take graduate-level courses modified for undergraduate credit.
+The program features a for-credit, semester-long research experience directly advised by a WHOI scientist or engineer as well as the opportunity to take graduate-level courses modified for undergraduate credit.
 The combination of research project and coursework constitute a full semester of credit that is transferable to the student's home institution.
-SAW is particularly well suited for students who are planning to obtain an advanced degree in ocean science or engineering and related fields in the earth sciences.
+SAW is particularly well suited for students who are considering an advanced degree in ocean science or engineering and related fields in the earth sciences.

 Application and admissionSecond or third-year undergraduate students majoring in science, engineering, or mathematics are eligible to apply for SAW beginning in the fall for admission to the program in the following fall semester.
 Applications are considered on a rolling basis and a decision is generally given within three weeks after submission.